Cucciman/Barcelona-Madrid-Postgresql-Meetup-CfP/README.md

 ### Submitting a Proposal
 1. Navigate to the `proposals` directory.
 2. Follow the [Talk Proposal Template](https://github.com/Cucciman/postgresql-meetup-cfp/blob/main/proposals/PROPOSAL_TEMPLATE.md) to create a new proposal.
+3. Create a new issue using the following title format: `[Talk Proposal] Your Talk Title`.
-3. Submit your proposal as a new issue using the provided template.
+4. Submit your proposal as a new issue using the provided template.

 ### Reviewing Proposals
 1. Organizers will move proposals from the `proposals` directory to the `review` directory for discussion.